hariharandanam/FPGA_Image-2025/README.md

-# Flexe Glove
+# Image Processing in FPGA

-This is the official repository for the **Electroins Club Summer Project** — *Flexe Glove*.
+This is the official repository for the **Electroins Club Summer Project** — *Image Processing in FPGA*.

 ## Mentors
-- Rachit Agarwal
+- Aritra Kolay
-- Yashawi Agarwal
+- Hariharan
-- Kushagra Shukla
+- Nikhil Verma
-- Shreyas
+- Sarthak Verma

 ## Project Overview
-The aim of this project is to create a **flex sensor-based glove** that can be used to control music output through hand movements.
+The aim of this project is to create a hardware based image processing system using FPGA

-## Project Timeline
-The project is tentatively scheduled for **8 weeks (offline)**, with the following breakdown:

-- **Week 1:** Ubuntu 22 setup, ROS basics
-- **Week 2:** STM32 basics and integrating with ROS
-- **Week 3:** Interfacing flex sensors and creating a data pipeline, along with initial prototype development
-- **Week 4:** Introduction to CAD and URDF files; building a simulated hand model
-- **Week 5:** Interfacing the simulation with STM32 and introduction to Pure Data (PD)
-- **Week 6:** Using Pure Data to create MIDI control with flex sensors
-- **Week 7:** Finalizing the product and testing
-- **Week 8:** Documentation and project evaluation

 ## Repository Setup